Collision detection overview

 How collisions occur

-Understanding how collisions occur helps you to to avoid spending resources inefficiently, and to avoid creating instability in your IT infrastructure.
-Collisions are dependent upon a time (scheduling) factor and a CI factor.
+Understanding how collisions occur helps you to avoid spending resources inefficiently, and to avoid creating instability in your IT infrastructure.
+Collisions are dependent upon a time (scheduling) factor and a CI factor and not on the status of the change request.
 Both factors, together, play a role in determining whether a collision exists.

 The time factor of collisions is dependent upon the Scheduled Start Date and Scheduled End Date values in the Date/System tab of change requests.
 Collisions occur when there is a complete or a partial overlap of implementation schedules.
 If you consider two change requests, A and B, the following schedule-based collision scenarios are possible:

 - Identical dates—Both change requests have the same scheduled start and end date values.
 It is unlikely that the CI will be available for two IT personnel to work on at the same time.

 - Complete schedule overlap—Work on change request B is scheduled to begin after work on change request A, but will be completed before the work on change request A is completed.
 In this scenario, even though change request B requires a shorter implementation period, the CI will be unavailable to the assigned IT personnel because of the work being done for change request A.

 - Start date and end date overlap—Work on change request B is scheduled to begin before work on change request A is completed.
 In this scenario, the IT personnel assigned to work on change request B will not be able to access the CI because work on change request A is still in progress.

 The CI factor determines the risk that the implementation of a change request might impede or undo the implementation of another change request.
 Depending on the type of effect that a change request has on a CI, the following CI relationship-based collision scenarios are possible: